-- A student who earns a cumulative GPA below 2.50 (after a minimum of 24 credits). - A student is placed on Program Warning for 2 consecutive terms. - A student earns a semester GPA below 2.5 and/or two or more causes of Program Warning occur in two out of three terms.
+- A student who earns a cumulative GPA below 2.5 (after a minimum of 24 credits). - A student is placed on Program Warning for 2 consecutive terms. - A student earns a semester GPA below 2.5 and/or two or more causes of Program Warning occur in two out of three terms.
 A student has two terms following program probation to earn a cumulative GPA of 2.5 or higher or they are at risk of Program Disenrollment. - Probationary status shall continue until either the requirements for removing probation have been achieved, or the student has been disenrolled from the College of Public Health or dismissed from The Ohio State University. - A student earns a grade below a C- in 2 core or specialization courses in one term.
 A student has two terms to repeat the 2 courses.
-If, after 12 months, the student has not earned above a C- in those courses, then they are at risk of Program Disenrollment and who are subsequently permitted to reenroll in their program will resume their probationary status when they return.
+If, after 12 months, the student has not earned above a C- in those courses, then they are at risk of Program Disenrollment.

+Students who voluntarily leave the College of Public Health while on Program Probation and who are subsequently permitted to reenroll in their program will resume their probationary status when they return.
 Before enrolling in classes, students MUST meet with their academic advisor.
 Students who are placed on Program Probation will have their schedules locked until they have met with an advisor.